dmalone98/music-playlist-manager/README.md

 ## Features

 - View a list of available songs.
-- Create new playlists.
+- Create new songs.
-- Add songs to playlists.
+- Delete songs
-- View and manage created playlists.

 ## Getting Started